-Client teachers with pre-existing medical condition are to advise BUEEC staff of procedures in the event of an incident prior to excursion.
+Client teachers with a pre-existing medical condition are to advise BUEEC staff of procedures in the event of an incident.
+These are to be advised on the pre-visit form prior to the excursion.

-Students with open cuts/abrasions are to be removed from the activity and treated immediately.
+Students with open cuts and abrasions are to be removed from the activity and treated immediately.
 If bleeding cannot be controlled completely, the participant should not be allowed to return to the activity.
-All clothing/equipment/surfaces contaminated by blood should be treated as potentially infectious.
+All clothing, equipment and surfaces contaminated by blood should be treated as potentially infectious.